Democratic debates draw mixed reactions from black voters in Detroit, Flint

 Breaking News Emails

-DETROIT -- Amber Hasan describes herself as a selective voter, a term which does not surface in national polls or nightly cable TV assessments of the American political landscape.
+DETROIT — Amber Hasan describes herself as a selective voter, a term that does not surface in national polls or nightly cable TV assessments of the American political landscape.

-“It simply made no sense to me in 2016 to select, to actually cast a vote, to choose between a racist and a war monger,” Hasan, a small business owner who lives in Flint said Wednesday night at a watch party for this week's Democratic presidential debates, held in Detroit and hosted CNN.
+“It simply made no sense to me in 2016 to select, to actually cast a vote, to choose between a racist and a war monger,” Hasan, a small business owner who lives in Flint, Michigan, said Wednesday night at a watch party on the second night of this week's two-night Democratic presidential debate, held in Detroit and hosted by CNN.
 “So, this time I’m here early in the process.
 I’m listening.”

-Voters like Hasan offer a window on the political concerns, behavior and activity of a key segment of Democratic voters — black voters, particularly black women — without which no Democratic candidate can hope to win.
-In 2016, Hasan was one of about 2.64 million registered Michigan voters who opted not to vote in 2016, allowing President Trump to secure victory with just 10,704 more votes than Democratic Presidential nominee Hillary Clinton.
-But the group of about 150 mostly black voters drawn to the two debate watch parties hosted by Black Voters Matter, a PAC working to engage black voters across the country, resisted generalization.
+Voters like Hasan offer a window on the political concerns, behavior and activity of a key segment of Democratic voters — black voters, particularly black women — without which no Democratic candidate can hope to win the White House.
+In 2016, Hasan was one of about 2.64 million registered Michigan voters who opted not to vote in 2016, allowing President Donald Trump to secure victory with just 10,704 more votes than the Democratic nominee, Hillary Clinton.
+But the group of about 150 mostly black voters drawn to the watch parties hosted by Black Voters Matter, a PAC working to engage black voters across the country, resisted generalization.

-Chenita Gary watched the ten candidates each night square off at both Tuesday's watch party at Detroit’s Charles H. Wright Museum of African American History and Wednesday's at a community center in Flint.
+Chenita Gary watched the 10 candidates each night square off at both Tuesday's watch party at Detroit’s Charles H. Wright Museum of African American History and Wednesday's at a community center in Flint.

-“The first priority is change, change in that White House for the health and sanity of our nation,” said Chenita Gary, a Detroit resident who is also active with a national political organization, The Black Women’s Round Table.
-“But I think what I need to hear is more than the buzz words — the mentions of criminal justice reform and living wages and health care.
+“The first priority is change, change in that White House for the health and sanity of our nation,” said Gary, a Detroit resident who is active with a national political organization, The Black Women’s Roundtable.
+“But I think what I need to hear is more than the buzzwords — the mentions of criminal justice reform and living wages and health care.
 I’m looking for a candidate who understands how those things intersect in people’s lives, for the person who can engage young voters and who can show me a history of actions that match with their words.”

-Chatter in both audiences, applause, small bits of vocal affirmation and even nods of agreement followed debate-stage comments made by Sens.
-Elizabeth Warren (D-Mass.), Kamala Harris (D-Calif.), Bernie Sanders (D-Vt.) as well as entrepreneur Andrew Yang.
-The earth-bound, emotional elements of lifestyle guru Maryanne Williamson’s assessment of racial conditions also garnered open support.
-But, former Vice President Joe Biden, the Democratic front-runner who leads with black voters in most polls, did not resonate as much as he likely hoped.
+Chatter in both audiences, applause, small bits of vocal affirmation and even nods of agreement followed debate-stage comments by Sens.
+Elizabeth Warren of Massachusetts, Kamala Harris of California, Bernie Sanders of Vermont, as well as entrepreneur Andrew Yang.
+The earthbound, emotional elements of lifestyle-guru Marianne Williamson’s assessment of racial conditions also garnered open support.
+But, former Vice President Joe Biden, the Democratic front-runner who leads with black voters in most polls, did not resonate as much as he had likely hoped.

-Detroit and Flint have been battered by decades of manufacturing job losses and receding wages then, more recently, environmental and economic crises.
-Many black voters interviewed at the Black Voters Matter gatherings said local and state officials at times seem eager to paper over the crumbling remains of once thriving cities with condo developments unaffordable to most residents, tax-payer funded recreational facilities, additional electric scooter options and other projects to attract young, white tech workers.
+Detroit and Flint have been battered by decades of manufacturing job losses and receding wages, along with, more recently, environmental and economic crises.
+Many black voters interviewed at the Black Voters Matter gatherings said local and state officials at times seem eager to paper over the crumbling remains of once thriving cities with condo developments unaffordable to most residents, taxpayer funded recreational facilities, additional electric scooter options and other projects to attract young, white tech workers.

 The numerous health care discussions promoted mixed reactions from some residents.
 Jeanette Edwards, a retired Flint public school employee and union member who attended the Flint watch party Wednesday, was irritated when candidates on Tuesday repeatedly framed union plans as broadly popular.